WPCD-Workflows/documentation/source/eqreconstr.rst

 Among the several options the user can choose :

 -  To perform plasma equilibrium reconstruction only (FBE_only = yes/no)
+-  To use thermal plasma pressure in the plasma equilibrium reconstruction (FBEkinetics = yes/no)
 -  Which code to use to perform the equilibrium reconstruction (FBEcode)

    -  `EQUAL <https://portal.eufus.eu/twiki/bin/view/Main/EquilibriumCode_EQUAL>`__